Continuous Diffusion Models Can Obey Formal Syntax: Evaluation

 \Cref{fig:perplexity-scatter-final} reports a scatter plot of the minimum-perplexity samples obtained for benchmarks that both PLAID and \name could solve.
 The scatter plot shows that \name is advantageous in generating lower-perplexity samples, where \name's minimum perplexity is on average $10.4$ compared to $25.7$ for PLAID.
 PLAID does have a slightly lower average perplexity for \emph{all} generated samples that meet the constraint, at $55.65$ compared to $60.27$ for \name; we attribute this difference to the fact that \name has a much higher constraint satisfaction rate.

-\paragraph{Computational overhead.} We next examine the computational overhead introduced by \name. \Cref{fig:latency-graph} plots per-sample generation latency for 14 representative benchmarks, across batch sizes of $1$, $4$, and $16$, as a function of the number of transitions in the aligned automaton.
-Compared to unconditional generation, \name incurs substantial overhead: the smallest benchmark shown contains $71{,}735$ transitions and requires $145.6$ seconds per sample, versus $33.3$ seconds for unconditional generation in PLAID, and $55.9$ seconds for conditional generation.
+\paragraph{Computational overhead.} We next examine the computational overhead introduced by \name. \Cref{fig:latency-graph} plots per-sample generation latency for 20 representative benchmarks, across batch sizes of $1$, $4$, and $16$, as a function of the number of transitions in the aligned automaton.

-This overhead scales approximately linearly with the number of transitions, caused by Line~6 of \Cref{alg:automaton-score}, which computes a dense sum over all automaton transitions.
-Although this computation is parallelized on the GPU, we call \texttt{torch.autograd} to compute the gradient of \Cref{alg:automaton-score}, restricting further optimization opportunities, and the large number of transitions also exterts significant pressure on memory bandwidth.
-As a result, performance gains from batching quickly saturate, which explains the relatively small per-sample latency difference between batch sizes $4$ and $16$ in \Cref{fig:latency-graph}.
-PLAID, on the other hand, displays constant latency across regexes of different size because it does not have to compute a gradient over an automaton.